 We’re all guilty

-Many are tempted to justify themselves, “well, at least I’m not as bad as Hitler”.
 However, the standard is not other fallen people, but God’s perfect moral law—most clearly seen in the Ten Commandments (Exodus 20:1-17).
-We don’t need to go that far down the list—we all fail at commandment one—to love God supremely at all times.
+We don’t need to go very far down the list—we all fail at commandment one—to love God supremely at all times.
+None of us have been able to do that perfectly, every second of our lives.
+Yet that is the greatest commandment.

 Have you ever hated someone in your heart (1 John 3:15)?
 Or lusted after someone who wasn’t your spouse (Matt.
 5:28)?
 Have you ever lied or stolen something?
 The answers are obvious if we’re honest.
 We’re all sinners (including myself).